Country Club, Florida

 Country Club is a suburban census-designated place located in northwest Miami-Dade County, Florida, United States.
 It is located in the Miami metropolitan area of South Florida.
 The CDP is named after the Country Club of Miami, which was established in 1961 in what was then an unpopulated and undeveloped section of the county.
 The population was 49,967 at the 2020 census, up from 3,408 in 1990.

 Geography

-Country Club is located 21 mi northwest of downtown Miami at (25.939110, -80.311162).
+Country Club is located 21 mi northwest of downtown Miami.
 Its northern border is the Broward County line.
 It is bordered by the town of Miami Lakes to the south, unincorporated Palm Springs North to the west, and the city of Miramar to the north.

 Florida State Road 826, the Palmetto Expressway, runs along the southern edge of the community, leading east 6 mi to Florida's Turnpike and Interstate 95, and south 17 mi to U.S. Route 1 at Pinecrest.

 According to the United States Census Bureau, the Country Club CDP has an approximate area of 4.5 sqmi.
 4.2 sqmi of it are land and 0.3 sqmi of it (6.60%) are water.